al63/SublimeFiles/README.md

 __Sublime Text 3__

-Sublime Text 3 isn not officially supported by Sublime Files at the moment.
+Sublime Text 3 is not officially supported by Sublime Files at the moment.
 However, there is an experimental branch "py3" that has a python3 version of Sublime Files that should work with Sublime Text 3.